[Greater Baltimore]

 Fast Facts:

-• Thirty-three percent of households were renters and 52 percent of renters had unaffordable housing costs.
+• Thirty-four percent of households were renters and 52 percent of renters had unaffordable housing costs.

 Share by Email